Maid for Each Other by. Lynn Painter | ARC Review

 What are you currently reading?

 Wrath of Dragons by.
-Olivia Rose Darling (Fear the Flames, #2) – this is an arc and I’m 10% in.
+Olivia Rose Darling (Fear the Flames, #2) – 20% don’t know why this one is going too slowly for me.

 What have you just finished reading?